georgexyz19/inkscapetutorial.org/content/posts/extension1_get_started.md

 /home/george/.config/inkscape/extensions
 ```

-And here is the value of `Inkscape extensions` field.
+And below is the value of `Inkscape extensions` field.
 We also call this `system
 extensions` directory.

 ```